Jury selection

 Jury selection is the selection of the people who will serve on a jury during a jury trial.
-The group of potential jurors (the "jury pool", also known as the venire) is first selected from among the community using a reasonably random method.
+The group of potential jurors (the "jury pool,” also known as the venire) is first selected from among the community using a reasonably random method.
 Jury lists are compiled from voter registrations and driver license or ID renewals.
 From those lists, summonses are mailed.
 A panel of jurors is then assigned to a courtroom.

 The prospective jurors are randomly selected to sit in the jury box.
 At this stage, they will be questioned in court by the judge and/or attorneys in the United States.
 Depending on the jurisdiction, attorneys may have an opportunity to mount a challenge for cause argument or use one of a limited number of peremptory challenges.

 In some jurisdictions that have capital punishment, the jury must be death-qualified to remove those who are opposed to the death penalty.
 Jury selection and techniques for voir dire are taught to law students in trial advocacy courses.
-However, attorneys sometimes use expert assistance in systematically choosing the jury, although other uses of jury research are becoming more common.
+However, attorneys sometimes use expert assistance in systematically choosing the jury via a process of scientific jury selection, although other uses of jury research are becoming more common.
 The jury selected is said to have been "empaneled".